willgcr/sky-bot/README.md

 Hi there, welcome to **SkyBot** repository!

 **SkyBot** is a user-friendly and straightforward implementation designed for retrieving astronomical transits based on specific parameters for astrology applications.
-This project was built to provide astrological enthusiasts, developers, and businesses with accurate astrological data for their applications ***(yep, it is free and open-source!)***.
+This project was built to provide astrology enthusiasts, developers, and businesses with accurate astrological data for their applications ***(yep, it is free and open-source!)***.

+Also, this API might be used for scientific purposes too, since the astronomical data it provides comes from [Moshier's Ephemeris algorithms](http://www.moshier.net/).

 This work is derived from *[CircularNatalHoroscopeJS (v1.1.0)](https://github.com/0xStarcat/CircularNatalHoroscopeJS)*.
 I just wrapped it into an API that can be deployed on Docker containers.
 There are no relevant changes to the main algorithm but I decided not to make use of the origin library as a module so **SkyBot** can incorporate updates and extension in the future without relying in the origin project.